anishkarki/anishkarki.github.io/DatabaseAdmin/interviewprep4.md

     GO
     ```
 #### Column level encryption
-> * Use the SSMS alwyas encrupted wizard and choose the master key configuration select between the deterministic and randomized option. and generate powershell or finish.
+> * Use the SSMS always encrypted wizard and choose the master key configuration select between the deterministic and randomized option. and generate powershell or finish.
 > * User with unmask permission can ssee the data

 #### Row level encrypt